 Free ticketed event

 Children are familiar with computers, tablets, and smartphones.
 However, few understand the computer science concepts behind their favorite apps, games, and websites.
 This workshop will help K-12 teachers and those who do outreach with ideas for incorporating computer science (CS) concepts into their programs.
-In this workshop participants will complete several fun hands-on activities that have been successfully used within 4th and 5th grade classrooms.
+Participants will complete several fun hands-on activities that have been successfully used within fourth- and fifth-grade classrooms.
 Participants will also learn content and receive suggestions for working with younger and older students.

 During the workshop participants will be taught to create a Computer Science Concept Kit.
 The majority of this kit contains one-time preparation and only a small portion needs to be replenished or refreshed.
 The materials for the kit are listed below: